 Managing the virus and taking precautions

-We are prepared to respond rapidly to implement additional and appropriate measures where necessary and in the instance of suspected or confirmed cases, working closely with Public Health England and local health protection teams.
-As part of this planning, the privacy of our staff and students is at the forefront, and in line with data protection, we will never disclose an individual’s details.
+We are prepared to respond rapidly to implement additional and appropriate measures where necessary and in the instance of suspected or confirmed cases, working closely with the UK Security Health Agency (UKHSA) and local health protection teams.
+The privacy of our staff and students is at the forefront, and in line with data protection, we will never disclose an individual’s details.

-As a community we will remain agile and act quickly as part of measures to help protect our King’s community, including remote working and learning away from campus at short notice if required.
+We will remain agile and act quickly as part of measures to help protect our King’s community, including remote working and learning away from campus at short notice if required.

 For more information on the questions below and for additional guidance, please refer to the Suspected or Confirmed Case Detailed Guidance on SharePoint, which contains step-by-step, detailed instructions.